LingmoOS/LingmoOS/shell/frameworks/kwin/src/wayland/tools/README.md

 Patches should still go via upstream to Qt and be "cherry-picked" here.

-This folder should be dropped in Plasma 6
+This folder should be dropped in Lingmo 6